Faezehabibi/SINDy/museum/sindy.md

-To identify the dynamical structure of the system by sparsification of a pre-defined library coefficients. and solves the sparse regression over the the  .
-It uses symbolic regression to identify the dynamic of the system and it solves sparse regression over the pre-defined library of candidate terms.
-It takes time series gathered dataset of the system and it gives you its describing differential equation.
+To identify the dynamical structure of the system by sparsification of a pre-defined library coefficients.

-SINDy describes the derivative (linear operation acting on △t) as linear transformations of a manually constructed dictionary from the state vector by a coefficient matrix.
+of a manually constructed dictionary from the state vector by a coefficient matrix.
 Dictionary learning combined with LASSO (L1-norm) promotes the sparsity of the coefficient matrix which allows only governing terms in the dictionary stay non-zero.